salt4data/ai_automation/Gmail auto organizer clean/README.md

 ## Notes
 - Workflow runs automatically on new emails
-- Existing emails require manual run or separate cleanup workflow
+- Existing emails require a manual run or a separate cleanup workflow
 - Draft responses are saved but not sent automatically